Smog in Poland: Why snow is no longer a symbol of winter in Poland and gave way to smog?

 What is smog, why so many areas in Poland are polluted, and why wintertime

 Smog is a combination of several air pollutants.
 The term SMOG comes originally from the mixture of SMoke and fOG in the air.
 The pollutants that form smog are released into the air when fuels are burnt.
 In the case of Poland, solid fuels (coal and firewood) are the main pollutants in Poland (other pollutants in Poland come from industry and transport).
-So the problem increases when winter comes in Poland and villagers burn coal for heat.
-The problem is also caused by the fact that people burn slurry, rubbish, or waste coal (to save money), that the access to district heating is limited in many areas in Poland, and that natural gas does not play a significant role in household heating.
+So the problem increases when winter comes in Poland, and villagers burn coal for heat.
+The problem is also caused by the fact that people burn slurry, rubbish, or waste coal (to save money), that the access to district heating is limited in some areas in Poland, and that natural gas does not play a significant role in household heating.

-When you look at ‘the smog map’ or an app on your phone, you will notice that the pollution levels are given usually in PM10 and PM2.5 units.
+When you look at ‘the smog map’ or an app on your phone, you will notice that the pollution levels are usually in PM10 and PM2.5 units.
 Particulate matters (PM) are particles suspended in the air.
 Depending on their size, they are classified as coarse particles (PM10) and fine particles (PM2.5).
-Particulate matters include a variety of components such as nitrates, sulfates, chemicals, dust, black carbon and due to their small size, they can penetrate the lungs and cause heart, lung and other diseases.
+Particulate matters include a variety of components such as nitrates, sulfates, chemicals, dust, black carbon, and due to their small size, they can penetrate the lungs and cause heart, lung, and other diseases.

 Smog alerts in Poland

 The European Union imposes on Poland public information obligations, including alerts and information about air pollution.
-However, the alert thresholds are defined by the European Union for many pollutants but they are not set for PM levels.
+However, the alert thresholds are defined by the European Union for many pollutants, but they are not set for PM levels.
 Some countries take advantage of this situation and their PM thresholds and alerts are not defined as strictly compared to other countries.
-Until recently, it was the case with Poland.
-Fortunately, in October 2019, Poland introduced a new regulation on stricter smog information standards (the previous standards were the worst in the European Union).
+Until recently, this was the case with Poland.
+Fortunately, in 2019, Poland introduced a new regulation on stricter smog information standards (the previous standards were the worst in the European Union).
 Under the new law, a smog alert in Poland will be announced if the PM10 level exceeds 150, and information about a smog level is obligatory if the PM10 level exceeds 100 (the previous regulations set 300 and 200, respectively).

 This is definitely a positive change, however, the World Health Organization’s guideline stipulates that PM10 should not exceed the level of 50.

-• INFORMATION (poziom informowania).
+- INFORMATION (poziom informowania).
 In case of exceeding the information level of PM10 (100), small children, pregnant women, seniors, and people with heart or respiratory problems are advised to limit staying outside.
 It is also recommended to refrain from sports activity in the open air.

-• ALERT (alarm smogowy / poziom alarmowy).
+- ALERT (alarm smogowy / poziom alarmowy).
 In case of exceeding the alert level of PM10 (150), it is recommended to limit staying outside to a minimum.

 Air pollution in Poland – information resources covering Poland